-Our aim is sustain and develop the good standard of ‘Primary’ education in the community they reside.
+Our vision “Be the Light” underpins our aim to sustain and develop a good or outstanding experience of primary education for our young people in the communities in which they reside.

 The school staff work closely together supporting each other with curriculum areas and assessments.
-They plan joint learning events for the children, where the children learn whilst forming a wider circle of friends in an enriched environment.
+They plan joint learning events for the children where they can form a wider circle of friends in an enriched environment.

 There is one Governing Board for the whole Federation which oversees the work of all four schools.